One of the hardest-hit groups in the labour market throughout the COVID-19 pandemic could be those aged 55 and older.

 When was the last time you invested/upgraded your knowledge which is warranted for the role you are trying to get in for?

 Things change year after year, join the group related to your industry and niche market.
 Ask around and upgrade knowledge based on the requirement.
 Employers could smell the old degree from far even though you hide the date from the Resume.
-Get the certifications, membership to understand the current trends.
+Get the certifications, and membership to understand the current trends.
 What might have worked in the past might not work anymore.
 Folks who have worked with the same employers for years have the issue of not knowing the world outside.
-If you are laid-off after years of service, here are 7 steps to bounce back to the workforce.
+If you are laid off after years of service, here are 7 steps to bounce back to the workforce.

 Don’t try to force yourself into the wrong environment

 You are not the right fit for everyone and that is completely okay.
 When looking to get back to the workforce, research your “fit’.
-Research on the website, what type of people they hire, age group, demographic.
+Research the website, what type of people they hire, age group, and demographic.
 You need to have a sense of belonging.
 Walk around and see if they have people who look like you.
 Look at the interview panel.
 That gives you an idea about the company’s stand on hiring older workers.
 You need to go where you are celebrated with your previous experience.
 Watch out for these red flags on the job descriptions.
-Take look at their career pages, videos, flyers, mature-looking workers that would give a sense of belonging.
-The company could have a media release on the percentage of older workers, do some research.
+Take look at their career pages, videos, flyers, and mature-looking workers that would give a sense of belonging.
+The company could have a media release on the percentage of older workers, and do some research.

-Things to take it off on your Resume
+Things to Take off your Resume

 Add a Career summary with what the employer wants and how you could solve the problem.
 Here is an example.